 If the cost of your damages falls below your deductible amount, your claim will be denied.
 For instance, if you have $500 in damage or loss, but your deductible is $1,000, then the claim makes no sense.
 However, if you suffer more damage or loss later on in the same year, this amount can be applied to the $500 from your previous damage or loss.

 There are certain disasters that your policy won't cover unless you opted for additional coverage.
 For example, if you don't have flood coverage and your items were damaged after a flood, you won't be able to make a successful claim.
 This may also apply to hurricanes, earthquakes, and tornadoes.
 In addition, if you run a business from home, your office products may not be covered under your policy unless you've added extra protection prior to damage or loss.
 In other words, if your fax machine or other equipment used for business is damaged or stolen, they may not be accepted on your claim if you don't have additional business property coverage.

 Although rare, in some instances people plan damages in order to replace their belongings.
 In other instances, intentional horseplay resulted in property damage.
 Renters' insurance companies are extremely thorough when investigating claims, and if the damage wasn't accidental and unintentional, the claim is usually not honored.

 In instances in which your landlord is responsible for your damage and loss, your claim may be denied.
 For instance, if your landlord failed to repair faulty wiring which in turn caused a fire which damaged to your couch, then your landlord may be liable for the damage incurred.

-Your own insurance company’s website will provide details on the claims process.
-Also, visit the National Association of Insurance Commissioner (NAIC) for resources on the claims process for renters' insurance, including state-specific insurance resources.
+Your own insurance company's website will provide details on the claims process.
+Also, check out the United Policyholders' website for resources on the claims process for renters' insurance, including state-specific insurance resources.